Olgierd-Jankovski/Multiclient-Chat-Server/README.md

 To run the C client: build with the same options and run: **./PokalbiuKlientas.exe 127.0.0.1 10000**

 # Changes
 Keep in mind, that there are extra changes made to fulfill the requirements for the academic purposes: private messaging.
-After the changes are made in a short amount of time, there are are code fragments which may prove hard to understand, since the C is not C# and does not support regex functionality.
+After the changes are made in a short amount of time, there are code fragments which may prove hard to be readable, since the C is not C# and does not support regex functionality.